arpa2/howto/packaging.md

 We have a few “forks” of GIT packaging repositories in the ARPA2 project at GitHub, to help us with distribution / release stuff.
-Our immediate concern for now is to release in these two streams:
+Our immediate concern for now is to release in these two-and-a-half streams:

   * everything should end up in Nix (covering a variety of Linux distros; Nix provides building and packaging)
   * some things in MXE (a sort of ports tree for cross-compilation to Windows; packaging will be done through MakeNSIS)
+  * everything that uses CMake should create packages through CPack for selected target platforms (although we haven't really defined what those are, and it depends on running CPack on the target platform).

 The two repositories for this are

   * https://github.com/arpa2/nixpkgs
   * https://github.com/arpa2/mxe
+  * (the CPack stuff lives in each individual repo)

 Why forking the original repos?
 Because we may want to have another release cycle, and perhaps take a stab ahead, for instance by taking out some of